iArcanic/im-cw1/report/gaming-db-report.md

 CREATE SCHEMA AccountSchema;
 ```

-The purpose of this schema is to hold tables relating to accounts, being an internal ledger and allowing the tracking of funds for purchasing games and also purchases for using in-game funds – it always has the Player's most up-to-date balance.
-Since personal data is segregated, these tables only store the minimal information required, and therefore, role permissions can be more specific.
+The purpose of this schema is to hold tables relating to accounts, being an internal ledger and allowing the tracking of funds for purchasing and always has the Player's most up-to-date balance.
+Since personal data is segregated, these tables only store the minimal information required.

 #### 3.2.2.1 PlayerAccounts